ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Pipeline Recurring Run**.
 3. The requested delete task cannot be canceled.
 Click **Delete** to proceed.

-> [Note] You cannot delete a pipeline schedule if an associated pipeline run is in progress:
+!!! tip "Note"
-> You cannot delete a run generated by the pipeline schedule you want to delete if it is in progress.
+    You cannot delete a run generated by the pipeline schedule you want to delete if it is in progress.
 Delete the pipeline schedule after the pipeline run is complete.

 <a id="rag"></a>